dimi-lab/STITCH/README.md

 This will install all the necessary R packages specified in the repository, and might take a while.

 ### 3. Prepare the Sample Information Sheet
 Create a sample information sheet in tab-delimited format with at least the following first three columns.
 Ensure that the first three column names are "sampleid", "condition", "secondary_output".
+Make sure all fields are tab-seperated.
+Otherwise, the pipeline will fail.

 - **sampleid:** Unique identifier for each sample.
 Ensure the sample ids do not contain space or special characters.
 - **condition:** Experimental condition for the sample, e.g. Control or Case.
-- **secondary_output:** Path to the secondary output directory from Cell Ranger (scRNA-seq) or Space Ranger (Visium).
+- **secondary_output:** Path to the secondary output directory from Cell Ranger (scRNA-seq) or Space Ranger (Visium). **DO NOT set this to the 'filtered_feature_bc_matrix' folder.
+Set it to the 'outs' folder that include all output from Cell Ranger/Space Ranger.**

-An example `samplesheet.tsv`:
+An example `samplesheet.tsv`.
+Noted secondary_output is set to the 'outs' folder:

 ```tsv
 sampleid    condition   secondary_output